uribench/handbook-workshop/Guides/About/Exercise_5.md

 Now confirm the merge by pressing the ![Confirm merge button][12] button.

-## Step 7: Delete the Redundant Branch
+## Step 7: Delete the Redundant Branch on GitHub

 We have approved and closed the pull request successfully.
-Consequently, the changes were merged into the 'master' branch and we can delete the redundant branch.
+Consequently, the changes were merged into the 'master' branch and we can delete the redundant branch on GitHub.

 Click on the ![Delete branch button][13] button next to the 'Pull request successfully merged and closed' message.

+## Step 8: Visit the Workshop Site

+Now we are able to see the handbook with the approve changes on the [workshop site][14].
+It will look something like:

+![workshop site][15]

+We have completed all the steps needed to introduce new content up to airing the resulting handbook.
+It is time now to clean up the local repository.
+This will be done in the next exercise.

 ---